Description of chapter structures

 The five dimensions of power are then described in the following chapters: 3.
 Economic Power; 4.
 Moral Influence; 5.
 Legal Powers; 6.
 Political Authority; 7.
 Ungoverned Power.
 They have similar chapter structures:

-Each begins with an overview segment, summarising the nature of that dimension of power, followed by an explanation of the way in which it has been divided into numbered segments.
-In the Summary book, at the end of each overview, a link is provided to the following chapter – so that readers can choose to gain an overview of the whole book before drilling down into any pattern descriptions.
+Each of these 5 chapters begins with an overview segment, summarising the nature of that dimension of power, followed by an explanation of the way in which it has been divided into numbered segments.
+In the Summary book, at the end of each overview, a link is provided to the following chapter – so that readers can choose to gain an overview of the whole book before looking at the contentious issues.

 Each segment has its own contents list, linking to the numbered sections into which it has been divided: the pattern descriptions.
 Each section is a brief stand-alone essay which describes a pattern of power.
 They include examples of recent experience, arguments which are commonly associated with them, and the views of some other commentators.